-92

-NEBRASKA

-Statute(s) Neb.
+9. NEBRASKA Statute(s) Neb.
 Rev. St. Ann. § 28-470 (immunity provisions).
 Neb.
 Rev. St. Ann. § 71-2454 (PDMP reporting).
 Initial effective date(s) • May 28, 2015 (Neb.
-Rev. St. Ann. § 28-470).

-• February 25, 2016 (Neb.
+Rev. St. Ann. § 28-470). • February 25, 2016 (Neb.
 Rev. St. Ann. § 71-2454).
 Term(s) used Naloxone.

-Substantive None.

-amendment(s) to law(s)

-Standing order Nebraska has a statewide naloxone standing order that is required to be reviewed at least every two years.
-49

-Persons who can "Health professional," which is defined to include:
+Substantive None. amendment(s) to law(s) Standing order Nebraska has a statewide naloxone standing order that is required to be reviewed at least every two years.
+49 Persons who can "Health professional," which is defined to include: prescribe Physician; Physician assistant; and Nurse practitioner.

-prescribe Physician;

-Physician assistant; and

-Nurse practitioner.

 Prescriber immunity Health care professional who is authorized to prescribe naloxone, if acting with reasonable care, may prescribe naloxone without being subject to administrative action or criminal prosecution.

-Persons who can Health professional.

-dispense or distribute Pharmacist.
+Persons who can Health professional. dispense or distribute Pharmacist.
 Dispenser immunity Health care professional who is authorized to dispense naloxone or pharmacist, if acting with reasonable care, may dispense naloxone without being subject to administrative action or criminal prosecution.

-Persons who can Person who is likely to experience an opioid-related overdose.

-receive or administer • Family member, friend, or other person in a position to assist a

-("laypersons") person who is likely to experience an opioid-related overdose.

-• "Emergency responder," which is defined to include:

-Emergency medical responder;

-Emergency medical technician;

-Advanced emergency medical technician; and

-o Paramedic.

-Peace officer or law enforcement employee

-Layperson possession Not directly addressed by statute.

-without prescription

-Layperson Person who has obtained naloxone from a health professional or a

-administration prescription for naloxone from a health professional, may administer

-the naloxone, in good faith, to a person who is apparently

-experiencing an opioid-related overdose.
+Persons who can 1 receive or administer Person who is likely to experience an opioid-related overdose.
+Figure 1 and 1 ("laypersons") • Family member, friend, or other person in a position to assist a person who is likely to experience an opioid-related overdose. (laypersons) "Emergency responder," which is defined to include: Emergency medical responder; Emergency medical responder, Emergency medical technician; Advanced emergency medical technician; and o Paramedic.
+Peace officer or law enforcement employee Layperson possession Not directly addressed by statute. without prescription Layperson Person who has obtained naloxone from a health professional or a administration prescription for naloxone from a health professional, may administer the naloxone, in good faith, to a person who is apparently experiencing an opioid-related overdose.